-This Christmas, choose from some Italy's finest luxury panettone and pandoro.
-They will all keep very well through to February or March each year, so are great to keep in the cupboard as fabulous Christmas gifts.
+Choose from some Italy's finest luxury panettone and pandoro.
+They will all keep very well through to February or March each year, so are great to keep in the cupboard as fabulous gifts.
 And you can enjoy the pillowy soft panettone sourdough throughout the chilly months.
 We have tasted all of these and every single one is delicious!

 Learn more about how to choose the best panettone in our article "Panettone: A Buyer's Guide".

-Traditional panettone is golden, buttery and rich with dried fruit.
-The baking method takes time, and is a little like a sourdough bread in that it uses a 'mother' yeast.
-Each Italian panettone maker treasures their mother yeast, which creates the distinctive character of each cake.
+Traditional colomba is golden, buttery and rich with dried fruit.
+The baking method takes time, and is a little like sourdough bread in that it uses a 'mother' yeast.
+Each Italian colomba maker treasures their mother yeast, which creates the distinctive character of each cake.

-When buying panettone, there are a couple of things to lookout for:
+When buying colomba, there are a couple of things to lookout for: